-This brief video hosted by A.M.P.A.S. from a talk I gave in 2011 further explains how Buster filmed The General in Cottage Grove.
+This brief video hosted by A.M.P.A.S. from a talk I gave there further explains how Buster filmed The General in Cottage Grove.
 You can read all about filming The General in my Keaton film locations book Silent Echoes.

 My introductory speech – Buster Had the Time of His Life Making The General.
 “Much has been said about Buster Keaton’s favorite movie, The General, long recognized as a masterpiece.
 To begin, it’s an epic, fact-based, historical, action-adventure, romantic-comedy.
 Almost purely visual, the story plays out as nearly one continuous chase, comprised of remarkably elegant tracking shots.
 Buster wanted it to be so authentic that it hurts, and watching it is like seeing Mathew Brady photographs come to life.

 But I like to think of just how much fun Buster must have had when making The General.
 Buster loved trains.
 As a child star in his family’s vaudeville act, Buster grew up traveling the country by rail.
 Buster used trains in many films, and in his later years he built a model train equipped with special cars to run hot dogs and sodas from his kitchen out to the pool.

 Buster filmed The General on location in Cottage Grove Oregon during the summer of 1926.
 He’d been a feature film star for years, was at the top of his game, and was just 30 years old.
 Buster spent that summer doing what he loved best; fishing, playing baseball, and making movies.